-- 30. Mr Christopher de Souza asked about developments in the designs and intellectual property regimes. - 31.
-IP gives businesses a competitive edge in today's innovation-driven globalised economy. - The 2013 IP Hub Master Plan aims to develop Singapore as a gateway for businesses to protect and use their innovations, not just in Singapore, but around the world. - We have done well in our efforts to achieve this goal. - The Intellectual Property Office of Singapore's ("IPOS") search and examination unit is the only unit in Southeast Asia appointed as an international searching authority under the World Intellectual Property Organisation's Patent Cooperation Treaty. - IPOS also has arrangements with other patent offices, to allow businesses to rely on IPOS' search and examination reports in other countries. - 32.
-My Ministry and IPOS have recently completed a review of the registered designs regime.
-The review recommendations will support the Design 2025 Masterplan in promoting the use of designs as a source of growth and productivity.
+- Mr Christopher de Souza asked about developments in the designs and intellectual property regimes. - 24.
+IP gives businesses a competitive edge in today's innovation-driven globalised economy. - The 2013 IP Hub Master Plan aims to develop Singapore as a gateway for businesses to protect and use their innovations worldwide. - We have done well in our efforts to achieve this goal. - The Intellectual Property Office of Singapore's ("IPOS") search and examination unit is the only unit in Southeast Asia appointed as an international searching authority under the World Intellectual Property Organisation's Patent Cooperation Treaty.

+- IPOS also has arrangements with other patent offices, to allow businesses to rely on IPOS' search and examination reports in other countries. - 25.
+My Ministry and IPOS have recently completed a review of the registered designs regime. - We will expand the scope of protection for designs in view of technological advances and modern business practices. - For example, virtual designs, artisanal or handcrafted design items, and colours will be protectable.
+These and other recommendations were positively received in the 2014 and 2015 public consultations.
+They will support the Design 2025 Masterplan in promoting the creative and innovative use of design as a source of growth and productivity.